-About 20-25 hours will actually be spent in the classroom, teaching a class.
-An example schedule across the products will look like this:
+About 20-25 hours of your job as an English teacher in China will actually be spent in the classroom, teaching a class.
+An example schedule across the products is found below:

-The hours outside of the classroom will be divided into prep time, admin work, and trainings.
+The hours outside of the classroom will be divided into prep time, admin work, and training.

-- EF has the lesson plans and classroom materials already pre-planned for you.
-As you get to know your students, you can tailor some of the lessons to meet the needs and personalities of your students.
-As long as the objectives are being met, there’s nothing wrong with putting your own spin on the lessons!
+EF provides lesson plans and classroom materials for you.
+As you get to know your students, you can tailor some of the lessons to meet their needs and personalities.
+As long as the objectives are met, there’s nothing wrong with putting your own spin on the lessons!

-- Schools also conduct in-center trainings for you to participate in with a varying range of topics to help you become a better teacher and give you transferable skills that you can use in the future.
+Schools also conduct in-center training for you to participate in with a varying range of topics to help you become a better teacher and give you transferable skills that you can use in the future.

-EF has over 300 schools located in 60+ cities.
+EF has many available teaching jobs in China, with over 300 schools located in 60+ cities.
 Whether you’re looking to live in a big Chinese city or in a smaller, more rural area, you can be sure we have the right place for your needs and wants.
-EF’s centers are mainly located in five tier-one Chinese cities.
+EF’s centers are mainly located in four tier-one Chinese cities.
 Here’s a little bit more about each one:

 EF’s requirements to become an English teacher in China are simple and can be broken down into three categories: